Catania Mafia family: Santapaola's rule

 Calderone’s assassination triggered a major leadership reshuffle.
 Nitto Santapaola took over as family representative.
 Francesco “Ciuzzu ‘u firraru” Mangion became his deputy.
 Salvatore Ferrera assumed the role of provincial representative, with Orazio Nicotra as his second.
 Consiglieri included Carletto Campanella, Pasquale Condorelli, and Franco Romeo, though Romeo, a businessman, was in prison at the time.
 He would later be murdered.
 His home would later reveal photos that became emblematic of Catania’s mafia-connected bourgeoisie.

 Santapaola pursued a two-pronged approach: eliminating internal rivals while forging ties with Catania’s business and political elite.

 During the early 1980s, Santapaola built a vast criminal empire.
 The period was marked by high-profile killings and public massacres.
 The June 6, 1981, shootout on Viale delle Olimpiadi and the April 26, 1982, massacre on Via dell’Iris left lasting scars.
 Months later, Alfio Ferlito was murdered in Palermo.

 Despite growing attention, Santapaola moved freely in Catania.
 He had the power and influence to engage with politicians and entrepreneurs alike.
 But after being indicted for the assassination of the General Dalla Chiesa, he disappeared, remaining a fugitive.

 On May 18, 1993, before dawn, Nitto Santapaola was arrested in a farmhouse in Granieri, a rural area in the Caltagirone region of Sicily.
 The operation was named “Operazione Luna Piena” (“Full Moon”), a nod to the nickname Santapaola had earned during his years in hiding: ‘u licantropo (the werewolf).
 The raid was carried out by agents from the Nucleo Operativo Centrale di Sicurezza and the Mobile Squad.
-Santapaola was caught asleep next to his wife, Carmela Minniti, who had remained with him throughout his years of fugitive.
+Santapaola was caught asleep next to his wife, Carmela Minniti, who had remained with him throughout his years as a fugitive.
 Despite having a loaded pistol next to his bed, he did not attempt to resist arrest.
 Instead, he reportedly murmured, “Everything comes to an end,” and made a single request: to have one last breakfast with his wife before being handcuffed.

 His arrest was the result of long-term intelligence work and marked the symbolic fall of a major Mafia figure.
 At the time of his capture, photographers captured his image, black hair, mustache, and a calm expression, as he was taken to the police headquarters in Catania.
 It was a stark contrast to earlier photos found at a friend’s home years prior, showing him at banquets with politicians and businessmen.
 Although Santapaola had long evaded justice by moving between hideouts across Sicily, including farmhouses, basements near Mount Etna, and safehouses supported by allied Mafia clans, that May morning marked the end of his flight.

 Santapaola’s arrest marked the beginning of a new era for the Catania's Cosa Nostra.
 Yet, his legacy remains deeply rooted in the city.
 Decades later, his name continues to surface in judicial investigations, a reminder that his influence never fully disappeared.